 Artichokes and fava beans feature prolifically on spring menus at this time of year.
 When I’m able to find them up north, they look like they’ve traveled a long way.
 But here in central Italy, they look and taste as if they had been just harvested.

-MotH ordered zuppa ai 10 pesci – a soup made with 10 types of raw seafood and tiny diced vegetables.
-A hot fish broth was poured tableside over the ingredients, and the remaining broth set aside in a small stylish pot for us to add more if needed.
-I could only identify tiny shrimp, mussels, and some of the white fish, but one spoonful was all it took to realize the number of components that went into it.
+MotH ordered zuppa ai 10 pesci – an aromatic soup made with 10 types of raw seafood and tiny diced vegetables.
+A hot fish broth was poured tableside over the ingredients, and the remaining broth set aside in a small stylish pot for us to add more as we liked.
+I could identify tiny shrimp, mussels, and some of the white fish, but one spoonful was all it took to realize the number of components that went into it.

 I ordered the spaghetti carciofi, cacio e pepe.
 Thinly slivered artichokes, cheese, and ground pepper in strands of pasta boiled perfectly al dente.
 We skipped the second main course to keep the meal light, but continued with a platter of pecorino and salumi, artichoke and fava bean salad, and a side dish of steamed fennel and spinach (not shown).